Search halted for 4 missing after California yacht race

 The rescuers also recovered the body of Marc Kasanin, 46, of Belvedere, California, who was identified late on Sunday in a release from the San Francisco Yacht Club, where the Low Speed Chase was based.

-Coast Guard and Air National Guard aircraft and ships blanketed a search area measuring 15 by 30 miles (24 by 48 km) to no avail.
+Coast Guard and Air National Guard aircraft and ships blanketed a search area measuring 15 by 30 miles to no avail.

 According to the yacht club, the missing California sailors were Alexis Busch of Larkspur; Alan Cahill of Tiburon; Jordan Fromm, 25, of Kentville; and an additional crew member whose identity was being withheld because his family had yet to be notified.